myCamundaProjects/Camunda-exportProductCatalogue/README.md

 eg: if the context path used is `/export/data`.
 A file named `export#data.xml` need to be added in `$CATALINA_HOME/conf/{enginename}/{hostname}/`
 If the locat export directory is `D:/data/` (exportDir=D:/data/ in app.properties)

 ![alttext](https://github.com/myCamundaProjects/Camunda-exportProductCatalogue/blob/main/images/contextXML.PNG?raw=true)

-Then bulild the application and copy the *.war file from the `target` directory to the deployment directory of your application server e.g. `$CATALINA_HOME/webapps`
+ Copy the *.war file from the `target` directory to the deployment directory of your application server e.g. `$CATALINA_HOME/webapps`